This post may contain affiliate links. Please read our disclosure policy.

 More soup recipes with bok choy

-- Asian Chicken Noodle Soup: A quick bok choy chicken noodle soup, perfect for a cozy night in.
+- Asian Chicken Noodle Soup: A quick bok choy chicken noodle soup with a clear, warming soup broth.

-- Brisket Pho: Experience the magic of tender brisket paired with crisp bok choy in this classic Vietnamese noodle soup.
+- Brisket Pho: Tender beef brisket and crisp bok choy in a deeply flavorful Vietnamese-style noodle soup.

 Bok choy soup recipe (上海青菜湯)